destel/rill/README.md

 preserving the original order.
 It's important to note that these ordered functions incur a small overhead compared to their unordered counterparts, due to the additional logic required to maintain order.

 Order preservation is vital in scenarios where the sequence of data impacts the outcome.
-Take, for instance, a function that retrieves daily temperature measurements over a specific period and calculates the change in temperature from one day to the next.
+Take, for instance, an application that retrieves daily temperature measurements over a specific period and calculates the change in temperature from one day to the next.
 Although fetching the data in parallel boosts efficiency, processing it in the original order is crucial for accurate computation of temperature variations.